 - By Kevin Gawada Trainer at Ausinet – 9 March 2021 – Australian Institute of Electrotechnology

 What Is A Statement Of Attainment?

 A statement of attainment is a formal qualification that is Nationally recognised and comes with the unit code.
-This states that you have attained the required competencies and you have completed the prerequisite units for a certain competency
+This indicates that you have attained the necessary competencies and completed the prerequisite units for a specific competency.

 What Is A Statement Of Attendance?

 A statement of attendance states that you have attended the course and completed the training but does not give you the Nationally recognised unit code like UEENEEE101A it only describes the name of the unit without the code.

 One could do a unit called ‘UEENEEE104A – Solve problem in DC circuits’ to achieve knowledge without doing any pre requisite.
 The prerequisite unit stipulated by ASQA which is the authority for all RTOs (Registered training organisations) in Australia is UEENEEE101A – Apply occupational health and safety regulations codes and practices in the workplace.

 If you wish to achieve a statement of attainment for UEENEEE104A you must complete UEENEEE101A first.
 If you wish to learn “Solve problems in DC circuits” and do not want to complete the prerequisite unit UEENEEE101A then you could still complete the course but only receive a statement of attendance.